Dr Patricia Kingori

-Patricia Kingori, PhD is a University Research Lecturer and is a Wellcome Trust Biomedical Society and Ethics Fellow.
-Patricia is based at the Ethox Centre and the Wellcome Centre for Ethics and Humanities, University of Oxford where she conducts social science research.
-Patricia’s primary expertise is in Sociology and her current research interests intersect the Sociology of Science and Medicine, and a critical examination of ethics in practice.
-This work has been supported through a range of funders, including the MRC, the Research Council UK’s Grand Challenges Research Fund and the Wellcome.
+Patricia Kingori, PhD, is a Wellcome Senior Investigator at the Wellcome Centre for Ethics and Humanities and the Ethox Centre, University of Oxford.
+Patricia’s primary expertise lies in Sociology and her current research interests intersect the Sociology of Science and Medicine, and a critical examination of ethics in practice.
+This work has been supported through a range of funders, the Wellcome Trust Investigator Award and the Research Council UK’s Grand Challenges Research Fund.

 Teaching and Supervision

 Patricia is part of the Global Health Bioethics Network, a collaborative partnership between the Wellcome African and Asia Programmes in Kenya, Malawi, South Africa, Thailand-Laos, and Vietnam, and the Ethox Centre at the University of Oxford.
 The Network is funded by a Wellcome Trust Strategic Award (096527).
 Patricia is tasked with leading the qualitative research support as part of the Network’s capacity building activities to enable early-career researchers in low-income countries to conduct locally relevant research projects with local and international mentorship.

 Patricia is a member of the University of Oxford’s Central University Research Ethics Committee (CUREC).
 This committee has overall responsibility for the development of the University’s ethical review process.
 Beyond Oxford, Patricia is also a member of Save the Children (UK) Quality Assurance and Ethics committee and she is also a member of the Bioethics Committee of the White House Global Initiative to Accelerate Fight Against Cancer in Africa.